All Episodes

 Thanks very much.

-So the rates are so high they would be better off.
+So the rates are so high, they would be better off.

-And it's it's going to not private insurance is not going to be available if they go through with this, because whether it's the company wanting it or the employees wanting it, they are not going to continue paying ridiculous rates.
+Because whether it's the company wanting it or the employees wanting it, they are not going to continue paying ridiculous rates.

-With the Obama bill and the House version of that bill.
+83 million people will lose their private insurance with the Obama bill, the House version of that bill.

 Well, now it's getting serious.

-President Obama has lost or is very close to losing the support of Larry Flint, who has posted an angry, angry tirade aimed at Obama on the Daily Beast.com.
+President Obama has lost or is very close to losing the support of Larry Flint, who has posted an angry, angry tirade aimed at Obama on thedailybeast.com.